cchen607/cchen607/README.md

 # Hello!
 My name is Christopher Chen. 👋

 I have a Bachelor's degree in Economics and minor in Statistics from the University of California, Riverside.
 I am now based in the San Francisco Bay Area.
 I have interests in econometrics and data analysis!
-  - I’m currently looking for a job and working on individual research ventures.
+  - I’m currently looking for a predoctoral research position in Economics.
+  - Also, working on independent research ventures involving sentiment analysis and LLMs.
   - My skills/languages include **R, STATA, and Python**.
   - Some hobbies: music, playing various instruments, going out into nature, and cooking.